 - Doesn’t share or sell user data to third parties

-- Missed some ads during product testing
+- Didn't block interstitial ads during product testing

 - You need a paid plan to block social media ads